white07S/new_logic_auth/TOKEN_FLOW_EXPLANATION.md

      user's Azure CLI config directory.
    - The server issues HttpOnly cookies for `session_id` and the fingerprint, and returns a CSRF token for subsequent requests.
+   - Every authenticated request refreshes these cookies to provide a sliding expiration window while the browser remains active.

 4. **Authenticated requests**
    - `rbac.get_current_user` resolves the session by `session_id`, verifies the